alekratz/not-perl/README.md

 # Build and use

+This project requires Rust 1.30-beta.

 1. Install [rust](rustup.rs)
+2. In the project directory, run `rustup set override beta`
-2. Run `cargo check` to make sure it builds correctly
+3. Run `cargo check` to make sure it builds correctly
-3. Run `cargo run -- examples/blocks.npl` to watch the compiler break
+4. Run `cargo run -- examples/blocks.npl` to watch the compiler break

 More examples in `examples/`.